bielusm/Spotify-Node-App/README.md

 # Spotify-Node-App

-An app to practice querying the spotify API.
+A Node JS app to practice querying the spotify API.